-This Mojito Pitcher is a refreshing drink option for parties all year round!
+This mojito pitcher recipe is a refreshing drink option for parties all year round!
 It’s a classic mint mojito that is perfect for serving a crowd.
 No simple syrup required!

 I’m fully committed to providing you with drink options this summer.
 Today’s cocktail?
 A mojito pitcher recipe!

 I haven’t been drinking much alcohol in the past ten years for various reasons.
 Now that I’m moving into a new season of life, I’m all about having a cocktail, especially if there’s a gathering involved!

 I’ve already shared our go-to gin and tonic recipe, and I have a few other exciting drinks I’m working on in the weeks to come!
 Today, though, we’re making sure you’re prepared proper for a party.

 We had a few people over last weekend, which rarely happens any more.
 It gave us a good excuse to clean the house (THAT was intense) and make a pitcher of mojitos to pass around.

 What’s great about making a pitcher cocktail is that it can serve as the signature house drink, allowing whoever is hosting to tend to food, fun, and conversation.
 I chose to go big with the mojitos because they’re so refreshing and perfect for summer!